 The best option for seniors looking for an income annuity is a deferred annuity with a guaranteed lifetime income rider, starting the income immediately.
 There are several reasons why this option is superior to other types of annuities.

 - First, it gives the policyholder more control over when they start receiving income.
-With some annuities, once you start taking payments, you cannot stop or pause them.
+You cannot stop or pause with some annuities once you start taking payments.
 You can turn the payments on and off with a deferred annuity.

-- Second, a deferred annuity with a lifetime income rider provides your beneficiaries a lump sum death benefit.
+- Second, a deferred annuity with a lifetime income rider provides beneficiaries with a lump sum death benefit.

 - Finally, deferred annuities offer the potential for your payments to increase over time.
 This is important because it helps to keep pace with inflation and ensures that your purchasing power does not decrease over time.

-For seniors who want the security of guaranteed income but also want flexibility and the potential for growth, a deferred annuity with a lifetime income rider is the best option.
+For seniors who want the security of guaranteed income but also want flexibility and growth potential, a deferred annuity with a lifetime income rider is the best option.

 Now that you know the pros and cons of immediate annuities, it’s time to take the next step.